AIRSHOW-U.S. arms companies see rising foreign demand

 Grant has been actively pressing for a U.S. winner in two multibillion dollar fighter competitions in Brazil and South Korea that are expected to wrap up this summer.

-Boeing's F-15 fighter, Lockheed Martin Corp's F-35 fighter jet and the Eurofighter Typhoon, built by BAE Systems (BAES.L), European aerospace group EADS and Italy's Finmeccanica SpA SIFI.MI, are competing for the South Korea order, which industry executives expect to be awarded in mid-July.
+Boeing's F-15 fighter, Lockheed Martin Corp's F-35 fighter jet and the Eurofighter Typhoon, built by BAE Systems, European aerospace group EADS and Italy's Finmeccanica SpA , are competing for the South Korea order, which industry executives expect to be awarded in mid-July.

 In Brazil, Boeing is hoping to sell its F/A-18 Super Hornet in a deal that would mark a significant jump in the security and strategic relationship between the two countries.